 Other types of radiator valves include the following:

 Smart or wireless radiator valves work alongside a smart thermostat to control the heat you use in your home.
 The smart thermostat connects to a WiFi signal.
 This enables you to control the temperatures of your radiators from a mobile or tablet device.
 You’ll have ultimate control of your heating wherever you are - all thanks to an app.

 A lockshield radiator valve is easily distinguishable from the other types due to its plastic cap.
 This cap prevents the valve from being changed by accident.
 This will always remain at the same position - unless it’s removed or changed manually.

 Angled, straight, cornered or H-block?

 - Angled radiator valves are placed at a right angle (90°) and are one of the most common valve shapes.
-They’re perfect for pipework which needs to come out of the wall or from the floor.
+They’re perfect for pipework which needs to come out of the wall or floor.

 - Straight radiator valves allow your water to flow along a wall or straight from the floor.
 Towel radiator valves for example, are mostly straight or angled.

 - Corner radiator valves save plenty of space.
 They work in a similar way to angled radiator valves.
 These can be a little more fiddly to adjust as a result.